dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

     > This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
     > For more information about how to back up and restore the registry, read [How to back up and restore the registry in Windows](https://support.microsoft.com/en-us/kb/322756)

-## Unable to create policy or enroll clients if the company name contains special characters
+## Unable to create policy or enroll devices if the company name contains special characters
-**Issue:** You can't create policy or enroll clients
+**Issue:** You can't create policy or enroll devices.

 **Resolution:** In the [Office 365 admin center](https://portal.office.com/), remove the special characters from the company name and save the company information.